rishabhxchoudhary/AI-GF-python/nextjs_prompt/nextjs_ai_girlfriend_prompt.md

 - Maintain the same personality evolution algorithms
 - Support real-time chat with typing indicators
 - Have proper authentication and user management
+- **Include a complete credit-based monetization system**
+- **Have an attractive landing page for user acquisition**
+- **Implement Stripe payment processing**
+- **Track and display credit usage analytics**
 - Be production-ready and scalable
 - Follow all code quality standards
+- Generate revenue through credit sales

+### Credit System Specifications:
+- **Pricing Tiers**:
+  - 10 credits for $4.99
+  - 50 credits for $19.99 (20% bonus)
+  - 100 credits for $34.99 (30% bonus)
+  - 250 credits for $79.99 (35% bonus)
+- **Credit Consumption**: 1 credit per message sent
+- **Free Trial**: 5 credits for new users
+- **Credit Expiry**: Credits never expire
+- **Refund Policy**: Clear refund policy for unused credits

-**Remember**: This is an adult-oriented application.
-Implement appropriate content warnings, age verification, and safety measures throughout the system.
+**Remember**: This is an adult-oriented application with a monetization model.
+Implement appropriate content warnings, age verification, payment security, and safety measures throughout the system.

-Start by creating the T3 app in the `/web` folder, then systematically migrate each Python component to modern TypeScript equivalents using tRPC, ensuring no functionality is lost in translation.
+Start by creating the T3 app in the `/web` folder, then systematically migrate each Python component to modern TypeScript equivalents using tRPC, while building the credit system and marketing pages for a complete SaaS product.